 Action Note 1 DANGER Turn off all: 2 WARNING Handling gearbox oil involves several safety risks, see Gearbox lubricants (oil or grease) on page 30.
 3 !
 CAUTION The gearbox can contain an excess of pressure that can be hazardous.
 Open the oil plug carefully in order to let the excess pressure out.
 4 Remove the plug from the venting hole.
-WARNING Let the venting hole stay open during draining and filling using the dispenser, to avoid damaging vital parts in the gearbox. xx230000002
+WARNING Let the venting hole stay open during draining and filling using the dispenser, to avoid damaging vital parts in the gearbox. xx2300000002

 Action Note 5 Remove the protective cap from the nipple of the oil hole and connect the oil dispenser. xx2200001759 6 Suck out the oil with the oil dispenser.
 Note There will be some oil left in the gear after draining.
-7 WARNING Used oil is hazardous material and must be disposed of in a safe way.
-See Decommissioning on page 667 for more information.
+7 Used oil is hazardous material and must be disposed of in a safe way.
+See Decommissioning on page 689 for more information.

 Action Note

 1 DANGER

 Turn off all:

-electric power supply

-hydraulic pressure supply

-air pressure supply

-to the robot, before entering the safe- guarded space.

-2 WARNING

-Handling gearbox oil involves several safety risks, see Gearbox lubricants (oil or grease) on page 30 .
+2 WARNING Handling gearbox oil involves several safety risks, see Gearbox lubricants (oil or grease) on page 30.